 Robert Marzano (2003)

-CSCOPE is a systematic K-12 curriculum model designed, maintained and continuously developed by various Education Service Center personnel along with district educators from over 350 public school districts in Texas.
+Sanger ISD currently utilizes a systematic K-12 curriculum model designed, maintained and continuously developed by various Education Service Center personnel along with district educators throughout Texas.
 The purpose is to provide a common language, structure and process for curriculum development.
 The curriculum model is designed to align the written, taught and tested curriculum and is inclusive of research and best practices mentioned in the work of Drucker, Demming, English, Wiggins, Erickson, Guskey, Marzano, Feurstein and Jacobs.
 Each year the documents will continue to be aligned to the TEKS utilizing the continuous improvement process as a model for the resources offered to member districts.

-The curriculum component of CSCOPE is based on best practice models from top researchers.
+The curriculum components based on best practice models from top researchers.
 Lessons are all aligned with the TEKS/TAKS and each lesson meets the highest standards of rigor, relevance and student engagement.